icon-project/goloop/doc/icon_chainscore_api.md

 It blocks the account (EoA).
 It's only for governance.
 If it's already blocked, then it ignores silently.
-Otherwise, it emit the event.
+Otherwise, it emits the event.

 ```
 def blockAccount(address: Address) -> None: